-|THE 2012 GREENER GIVING GUIDE|
+|THE 2013 GREENER GIVING GUIDE|

 So stay home, fire up the kettle and check out our ideas for giving — whether you’re looking for a better way to stuff the stocking or you want a gift that doesn’t have to be shipped.
 Happier, greener holidays to you, from all of us at the Center.

 If you want to give one of the most meaningful gifts around, leave a legacy for our planet and the diverse life it supports by making a bequest to the Center.
 Ask your attorney or trusted financial advisor to help you find the best type of bequest for your situation, which may include naming the Center in your will or as a beneficiary in a retirement plan, IRA or charitable trust.
-Your planned gift will help ensure the continued effectiveness of the most effective species-oriented conservation organization (the Center, of course!) in protecting animals, plants and wildlands for many years to come.
+Your planned gift will help ensure the continued effectiveness of the most effective species-focused conservation organization (the Center, of course!) in protecting animals, plants and wildlands for many years to come.

 Want a larger selection of places to find gifts?
 That’s just where iGive.com comes in.
 This cyber-mall is much kinder and gentler than the big-box variety.
 (Read: You won’t need protective padding to get to the front of the line here.)
 And your purchases at more than 800 stores will help raise dollars for the Center.
 Choose from books, arts and crafts, gourmet food, garden tools, gifts for the family pet and much, much more.
 Sign up today to support the Center through iGive.com.

-5. Buy a photo, help save wildlife.
+6. Buy a wildlife photo to help save wildlife.

 The Center is proud to announce a new collaboration with one of the world’s most important nature photographers, Joel Sartore.
 Like the Center, Joel is dedicated to telling the story of rare and vanishing species as well as the promise of protection offered by the Endangered Species Act.
-Friends of the Center can purchase any photo in the collection at a discount and the Center will receive 5 percent or more of each purchase.
+Friends of the Center can purchase any photo in his collection at a discount and the Center will receive 5 percent or more of each purchase.
 The photos make great gifts, either for yourself or someone you know.
 Find out more here or go directly to purchase a photo, but make sure to enter the special code: CBD5, CBD7 or CBD10.

-7. Stuff a stocking with a mini-species.
+8. Stuff a stocking with a mini-species.

-If you’re looking for a stocking stuffer that’s fun, cute, educational and motivational (plus biologically friendly), you can’t beat the “Milkdot Bandits” keychains: tiny plush masked animals perfect for clipping to the backpack or keychain of any kid (or kid at heart) interested in saving endangered species.
+If you’re looking for a stocking stuffer that’s fun, cute, educational and motivational (plus biologically friendly), you can’t beat the “Milkdot Bandits” keychains: tiny, plush masked animals perfect for clipping to the backpack or keychain of any kid (or kid at heart) interested in saving endangered species.
 Each keychain resembles a different animal and “shares its own tale in hopes of heightening awareness of the plight that faces many endangered animals today.”
 And 5 percent of their purchase price goes to the Center.

 12. Go green and save some green.

-15. This year ask for donations instead of presents.
+13. This year ask for donations instead of presents.

 If you don’t want to add to the present-buying frenzy, have your holiday or birthday make a lasting, positive impact on saving endangered species instead of getting conventional gifts.
 Ask your friends to donate what they would have spent on a gift to your favorite cause using Causes.com.
 You can use Facebook and Twitter to help spread the word.
 Click here to get started.